Howell SkiBindings Technician Qualification (n/c with binding purchase)

 Upon successful completion of the Howell Certification Test, Howell SkiBindings will send an official Howell SkiBindings 'Certification Certificate' suitable for framing.

 Easy and fast re-certification is required, annually, for continued mounting, adjustment and service-maintenance.
-Service updates will be posted within the Howell SkiBindings website.
+Service updates will be posted within the Howell SkiBindings website without notice.

 To pre-order Howell SkiBindings with an $80 reservation-deposit:

 Howell Venus DIN 2.5-8 Extra-ACL friendly for women.

 Howell Mars DIN 4-13 Decisively ACL-friendly.
 Anti-pre-release.
 Powerful edge control.

 Howell PlanetB DIN 8-22 Titanium.
 F1 valve springs.
 CAUTION: FOR EXTREME SKIERS & RACERS ONLY.

 PO Box 1274 • Stowe, Vermont 05672 USA 1.802.793.4849 • email@example.com • www.howellskibindings.com